pinak-projects/springboot-MQTT-google-protobuf-mysql/README.md

 # Spring Boot MQTT Google Protobuf

 This project serves two purposes:
-1. Syncing data between MQTT Publisher server (Device simulator) and MQTT Subscriber server.
+1. Syncing data between MQTT Publisher server (AMS Device simulator) and MQTT Subscriber server.
 2. After successfully syncing, the publisher sends live data stream to the subscriber and subscriber stores the data in mysql database and also relay it to the client interface.

 [Google Protocol Buffers](https://developers.google.com/protocol-buffers/docs/javatutorial) are used for data communication between MQTT publisher and MQTT subscriber.